griquelme/tidyms/docs/mzml.rst

     msconvert *.RAW -o my_output_dir

-If you are using a Waters instrument with Lockspray correction, the :code:`scanEvent` filter can be used to remove the signal from the Lockspray.
+If you are using a Waters instrument with lockspray correction, the :code:`scanEvent` filter can be used to remove the signal from the lockspray.

 .. code-block:: bat